acerbilab/pyvbmc/README.md

 We build the pyvbmc documentation using [Sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html), the source code for that is in the [docsrc folder](./docsrc) and the build version is in the [docs folder](./docs).
 From there new documentation can be compiled using the following commands:

 ```
-[make changes to documentation source]
+merge featurebranch into main branch
 cd /docsrc
 make github  (this builds the doc and copies the build version to ./docs)
-merge featurebranch into main branch
 github pages listens to main branch, detects changes and rebuilds documentation
 ```